What is GMMAP and how is it funded?

 This is an agreement made between you and your creditors.
 You will need to complete an income and expenditure form to determine if you have income left over then this will be shared among your creditors.
 The payments are worked out by the amount you owe to each creditor (known as pro rata payments)

 Bankruptcy is one way of dealing with debts that you cannot pay.
-To be able to make yourself bankrupt, you must owe at least £750 and you must petition (apply) to the Court on the ground that you cannot pay your debts.
+You might be able to declare yourself bankrupt if you can’t pay your debts and the amount you owe is more than the value of the things you own.
 You must fill in a bankruptcy petition and a form giving full details of your income and expenditure and details of any property and goods you own.
-Once this is down, the court will decide whether to make the bankruptcy order which will place all of your finances with the Official Receiver who will carry out an overall assessment of your situation.
+Once this is done, the court will decide whether to make the bankruptcy order which will place all of your finances with the Official Receiver who will carry out an overall assessment of your situation.
 You do not have to become bankrupt just because you are in debt, there are other options available.
 GMMAP are able to offer bankruptcy advice.

 Missing a mortgage payment does not mean that you will lose your house.
 Contact your lender immediately if you have missed a payment to make them aware of your financial situation.
 If you continuously ignore the problem, your lender could start legal proceedings to evict you from your home.
 This is known as repossession.
 If your lender has started legal proceedings, it is not too late to come to an arrangement with them.
 You should seek advice.